the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 As it stands the RSE role requires competencies in two fields.
 The "R", the person being a researcher, and the "SE" the Software skills.
 And this hybrid nature is brought about, since RSEs need to apply their knowledge usually in teams.
-Therefore we structure our competencies in the respective groups.
+Therefore we structure our competencies among SE Skills, Research Skills and Team Skills.

 We will have to consider that the broad variety in the field of research software.
 Still, there is probably a set of skills that is relevant to all developers (versioning, code quality, documentation).